akka/akka-projection/docs/src/main/paradox/getting-started/projection-handler.md

 _What technology to project into?
 What message delivery semantics are acceptable for the system?
 Is it compatible with the chosen Source Provider to enable exactly-once message delivery?
 Does runtime state need to be maintained in the projection while it's running?_
 It's up to the user to choose the right answers to these questions, but you must research if the answers to these questions are compatible with each other.

-For this guide we will create a Projection that represents cart checkout state.
+In this guide we will create a Projection that represents shopping cart item popularity.
 We will persist our Projection to Cassandra with at-least-once semantics.
 The Projection itself will be represented as a Cassandra table.